angular/angular/aio/content/guide/quickstart.md

 Welcome to Angular!
 Angular helps you build modern applications for the web, mobile, or desktop.

-This guide shows you how to build and run a simple Angular app, using the Angular CLI to accelerate development, while adhering to the [Style Guide](guide/styleguide) recommendations that benefit _every_ Angular project.
+This guide shows you how to build and run a simple Angular app, using the [Angular CLI](cli) to accelerate development, while adhering to the [Style Guide](guide/styleguide) recommendations that benefit _every_ Angular project.

-The end of this guide includes a link to download an example of the final code.
+The end of this guide includes a link to download a copy of the app that you create in this Getting Started.
 It also recommends next steps for learning and using Angular.

 {@a devenv}